 What’s a chronometer?

 A chronometer is a watch or clock (marine chronometers aren’t watches, after all) certified by an independent institution as running within specific criteria for accuracy.
 In theory, the word means a device for measuring time.
 This could apply to just about any watch.

-However, the criteria for accuracy are what appears to separate the measurement of time from just telling time.
+However, the criteria for accuracy are what appear to separate the measurement of time from just telling time.

 In the case of Switzerland, watches made there have to pass accuracy tests at the COSC (Contrôle Officiel Suisse des Chronomètres) to be certified as chronometers.

 The average daily rate of a movement must fit within -4 and +6 seconds per day.